MAsecurity/Rock_Paper_Scissors/README.md

 # Rock_Paper_Scissors
 ## Status
--Technical aspects completed, but is still an ongoing project
+- Technical aspects completed, but is still an ongoing project